-Modeled on Suzy Vitello's hit class, Say It Like You Mean It: 10 Days to Better Dialogue, we're excited to bring you a brand new intensive from the den mother of Portland's hottest writing group.
+Modeled on Suzy Vitello's hit class, Say It Like You Mean It: 10 Days to Better Dialogue, we're excited to bring you another intensive from the den mother of Portland's hottest writing group.

-In this ten-day intensive, Suzy will help you:
+In this ten-day class, Suzy will help you:

 - Navigate point of view options and give you a decision-making tool kit to use for your next project.

 - Squeeze the maximum from your chosen POV strategy to apply to your current project or projects.

 - Give you clear guidance on what the various narrative options buy you, as well as their limitations.

 You'll also get a writing assignment, so you can use your new muscles and get peer feedback.
 Five assignments will be chosen randomly for critique by Suzy, and another three people will be chosen for a chance to submit up to 10 pages of (double-spaced) prose to Suzy for critique after the workshop concludes.

 And, as an added bonus, you’ll get POV wisdom from authors like Chuck Palahniuk, Lidia Yuknavitch, Monica Drake and Chelsea Cain!